abohoseini/CppCodingBits/README.md

 If no valid conversion could be performed, a zero value is returned.If the correct value is out of the range of representable values, INT_MAX(2147483647) or INT_MIN(-2147483648) is returned.
 Refrerence: leetCode.com

+## Palindrome Number
+Determine whether an integer is a palindrome.Do this without extra space.
+For example 11011 and 1221 are palindrome and 123 is not
+Refrerence: leetCode.com